 Table or View: This option is useful for selecting the Data Warehouse Dimension table or View on which you want to operate.
 Here we are choosing the Employees table.

 - Input Columns: Columns that are coming from the OLE DB Source.

 - Dimension Columns: Columns that are available in the Employees Dimension table.

 - Key Type: To perform SSIS Slowly Changing Dimension 2 or SCD 2, we need at least one Business key.
-Here, we all know that the Employee Alternative Key is the key column.
+Here, we know the Employee Alternative Key is the key column.
 Please change the Key type from Not a Key Column to Business key.

-STEP 7 – Columns: This is the main page in this whole wizard to create SSIS SCD 2 or Slowly Changing Dimension type 2.
+STEP 7 – Columns: This is the main page in this wizard to create SSIS SCD 2 or Slowly Changing Dimension type 2.
 Here we have